 Every business and organization is unique.
 That's why we utilize Orange Book technology and asset assessments which provide us insight into your business and enable us to tailor infrastructure and services to suit your needs.

 Atomic Data operates 24 x 7 x 365.
 Technical support calls are always answered by a live, Minneapolis-based technician, no matter the time, with direct on-call escalation paths to our certified engineers.

 Call our main office line at 612-466-2000 or toll free at 1-800-285-5179 to reach us and hear more about how our products and services can benefit your organization.

 Atomic Data Service Desk technicians are skilled, experienced troubleshooters and critical thinkers that are ready to tackle any hardware or software issues you may have.
 Whether you’re working with a PC or Mac the Service Desk technicians will help diagnose your issues.
 On top of a working knowledge of common Microsoft Office suite issues, they regularly troubleshoot Exchange and email clients.
 Our technicians are also very familiar with remote environments like Remote Desktop and Citrix as well as VPN products.

-Our offices are located at 615 North 3rd St., Minneapolis MN 55041 and 250 Marquette Ave S, Suite 225, Minneapolis MN 55401.
+Our offices are located at 250 Marquette Ave S, Suite 225, Minneapolis MN 55401.
 Additional remote offices include San Diego, New York, and Los Angeles.
 We also operate nine data centers worldwide.
 Learn more about all of our data center locations here.